This page has been automatically translated. Please refer to the page in French if needed.

 More regulated price reductions

 Since the aim of the European Directive is to protect consumers, false Promotions are now prohibited.
-The seller must therefore indicate the price of the product before applying a discount.
+The seller must therefore indicate the price of the product before applying a reduction.
 This previous price shown must be the lowest price charged by the seller in the last 30 days prior to the discount.
 In the case of successive price reductions, the previous price displayed shall be that applied before the first reduction was applied.
 This measure applies to all price reduction advertisements, whether they are made online or in stores.

 This unfair commercial practice can be punished with two years in prison and a €300,000 fine.